nqtrg/Chart-Checklist/README.md

 # Lines

 - Are most commonly used to plot continuous data
-- Horizontal x‐axis label must be in consistent intervals.
+- Horizontal x‐axis label must be in a consistent interval.
 Eg: 1, 2, 3, 4, 5 but not 1, 2, 4, 5
 - No data marker (triangle, square, oval,...)

 # Bars